Psychedelic/cap-js/README.md

 ## Roadmap

-- Cache every endpoitn with Kyasshu
+- Cache every endpoint with Kyasshu

 - Support update calls to the main Cap canister